Focus and Scope

 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

 The journal’s publisher focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

 - Journals are indexed by Google Scholar and available for harvesting via OAI-PMH.

 - DOAJ registration will be completed for our journals on an individual basis as soon as possible.

 - To ensure permanency of all publications, this journal utilises the Portico service to create permanent archives for the purposes of preservation and restoration.

 - Journal content is also made available via Cardiff University’s institutional repository, ORCA.

 If the journal is not indexed by your preferred service, please let us know by emailing firstname.lastname@example.org or alternatively by making an indexing request directly with the service.

-JOMEC Journal was founded in 2011 by an collective based in the School of Journalism, Media and Cultural Studies (JOMEC) at Cardiff University.
-Editors are based in JOMEC and are committed both to open-access publishing and to maintaining the highest standards of rigour and academic integrity.
+JOMEC Journal was founded in 2011 by a collective based in what is now known as the School of Journalism, Media and Culture (JOMEC) at Cardiff University.
+Editors are based in JOMEC and are committed both to Open Access publishing and to maintaining the highest standards of rigour and academic integrity.
 The journal is peer reviewed with an international, multidisciplinary Editorial Board and Advisory Panel.
 The founding editor was Paul Bowman who is now editor-in-chief.